 Builders and tradespeople must guarantee that their work is fit-for-purpose, performed diligently and delivered in a reasonable timeframe, in line with the contract.
 Unless otherwise specified, materials should be new and appropriately used.
-These warranties are time-limited: legal proceedings to enforce them must be commenced within 6 years for major defects and 2 years of for all other defects.
+These warranties are time-limited: legal proceedings to enforce them must be commenced within 6 years for major defects and 2 years commenced within 6 years for major defects and 2 years 24 of 28 for all other defects.
 There is another 6 months for both warranty periods if the defect only became apparent after 18 months or 5 and a half years.
 Find out more about these warranties on the Fair Trading website.